rehierl/node-tree-outliner/3-basic-design/3-6-3-close-modifiers.md

 close-n-value - absolute - bottom-up perspective
 rank-value - absolute or relative - eq. depth if absolute

+it is in principle possible to mix different types of close modifiers - the algorithm will treat each modifier as an isolated instruction - i.e. always with regards to the current path of sections - but, if relative, could depend on section properties? -

 <!-- ======================================================================= -->
 ## rank